The Atacama Cosmology Telescope: DR6 Gravitational Lensing Map and Cosmological Parameters: Cosmological constraints on expansion, reionization, and extensions

 The combination of ACT and \Planck\ lensing gives a similar bound to ACT alone despite improving the Fisher information; this is likely due to the lower value of $\sigma_8$ preferred by the combination.
 We also note that analyses that use \Planck\ PR3 CMB anisotropy data, including \Planck\ PR3 lensing \citep{1807.06210,1807.06209} and eBOSS galaxy clustering \citep{2007.08991}, obtain a similar constraint of $\mnu < 0.12\, \text{eV;~ 95\%~ c.l.}$.
 At face value this suggests that adding ACT lensing does not bring new information.
 However, we note that variations in the \Planck\ CMB anisotropy data have an impact on this upper limit.
-In particular, \Planck\ PR3 CMB power spectra prefer a high fluctuation in the lensing peak smearing, which tends to lead to a preference for lower neutrino masses and a tighter bound that does not need to be commensurate with the Fisher information in the data set.
+In particular, \Planck\ PR3 CMB power spectra prefer a high fluctuation in the lensing peak smearing, which tends to lead to a preference for lower neutrino masses and a tighter bound that does not need to be commensurate with the Fisher information in the data set\footnote{ Indeed, the constraint we obtain using \Planck\ PR3 CMB anisotropies is tighter; for the ACT+\Planck\ lensing combination with the extended multipole range, the constraint tightens from $\mnu < 0.13$ to $\mnu < 0.12\, \text{eV;~ 95\%~ c.l.}$ when switching from PR4 to PR3.}.
 This effect is reduced with the \Planck\ PR4 anisotropies (\Planck\ PR4 CMB + BAO alone yields $\mnu < 0.16\, \text{eV;~ 95\%~ c.l.}$) used here and as a net result, even though we use more data, we recover a similar bound.
 We also obtain an alternative constraint that swaps the \Planck~ CMB anisotropies with measurements from {\it WMAP} and ACT DR4.
 In this case, the posterior peak shifts to higher values and the bound weakens to

 The constraint on the optical depth to reionization is an important input in these inferences since the suppression of matter power is obtained relative to the measured early-universe fluctuations which are screened (and suppressed) by the reionization epoch \citep{10.1103/PhysRevD.55.1822}.
 As noted above, our baseline constraints use an updated analysis of low-$\ell$ \Planck\ polarization data from \texttt{SRoll2}, but we also obtain a constraint on $\mnu$ using a much more conservative Gaussian prior on the optical depth of $\tau=0.06\pm 0.01$: